Welcome to Olmsted County

 This scholarship fund, created in memory of Albert Dashow, supports interns on their way to becoming Master Gardeners.

-You can donate to the fund and help promote the Master Gardener Volunteer Program in Olmsted County here.
+Donate to the fund and help promote the Master Gardener Volunteer Program in Olmsted County.

 Health and nutrition